lby604903-alt/Engineering-Math-Secondhw-11424107-PingYen/hw2.md

 ---

-## Step 4: Determine the Sine Coefficients
+## Step 4: Set Up the Sine Coefficient Formula

 Using the definition of